KanikaGupta09/KanikaGupta09/README.md

 - 📫 How to reach me : **kanikagupta2609@gmail.com**

-- ⚡ Fun fact : **I'll use dirty tricks for two reasons.
+- ⚡ Fun fact : **I'll use tricks for two reasons in analytics.
 One is, if it's really going to give me a performance improvement.
 Or sometimes just for pure pleasure.
 In any case, I document it ; I don't just put it in there."**